BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.0.10 =
+* Add Post Formats support
+* Tested WordPress Version 4.7.1
+* New Pro Feature: Create a new form element for the post formats

 = 2.0.9 =
 * Fixed a issue in the mail notification.
 Array elements like checkboxes and taxonomies got displayed as 'Array'